saswatmeher/LamForGallery/QUICKSTART.md

 ## 🐛 Troubleshooting

-### "API key not set" error
+### "Error connecting to Ollama" error
-→ Click the status text and enter your API key
+→ Ensure Ollama is running: `ollama serve`
+→ Check that the model is pulled: `ollama pull llama3.2`

 ### "No photos found"
 → Ensure device has photos and storage permission granted